wudiCBH/sample-of-work-for-application/Readme.md

 **My Contribution**

-- Responsible for independently designing and implementing Transformer-based RL in simulation, as well as fine-tuning the model for optimal performance.
+- Responsible for independently designing and implementing the network workframe in simulation, as well as tuning parameters for optimal performance.
 - Assist in solution of deterministic VO.
 - Assist in frabrication, real experiment and reducing system delay.
 - Parts of paper writing.